 'Cabaret' Celebrates Its 40th Anniversary With A Remastered Blu-ray - Check Out 10 Other Great Movie Musicals

-Originally a 1966 Broadway musical, the groundbreaking Bob Fosse film "Cabaret" uses the decadent and vulgar cabaret as a mirror image of German society sliding toward the Nazis.
+Originally a 1966 Broadway musical, the groundbreaking Bob Fosse film "Cabaret" used the decadent and vulgar cabaret as a mirror image of German society sliding toward the Nazis.
 The intertwining of entertainment with social history marked a new step forward for the movie musical.

 Michael York plays a British writer who comes to Berlin in the early 1930s in hopes of becoming a teacher.
 He makes the acquaintance of flamboyant American entertainer Sally Bowles, played by Liza Minnelli.
 Sally works at the Kit Kat Klub, a George Grosz-like Berlin cabaret where each night the smirking, androgynous Master of Ceremonies (Joel Grey) introduces a jazz-driven "girlie show" to his debauched audience.